-Calypso aka Orca Here’s a knock-your-socks-off pretty black and white dry bush bean.
+Calypso aka Ying and Yang Here’s a knock-your-socks-off pretty black and white dry bush bean.
 It’s fat and shiny, very productive and great in soups or baked recipes.
 Very flavorful when cooked up!
 I know you’ll like it too!
 85 days to dry.

 Folsom Indian Ruin Runner Bean

 Folsom Indian Ruin Want the biggest beans in the neighborhood?
 You can’t go wrong with these ancient pole beans from New Mexico.
 I was gifted a few of these huge, fat white beans by a Folsom, NM rancher who’d found a pot full of them, buried in the sand next to an ancient Indian ruin in his cattle pasture.
 They carbon dated over 1,500 years and when planted, they actually grew!
-These runner beans are hugely productive and the white blossoms attract pollinators all summer.
-The taste of the cooked beans is average but we just love them and their history.
-1oo days to dry Limited supply.
-1 oz packet Crop failure 2023; won’t have more until fall of 2024
+These runner beans are hugely productive, and the white blossoms attract pollinators all summer.
+The taste of the cooked beans is average, but we just love them and their history.
+1oo days to dry 1 oz packet Crop failure 2023; won’t have more until fall of 2024

 Good Mother Stallard

 Good Mother Stallard Want a pretty dry bean that tastes great and is very productive?
 This is the bean for you!
-A wonderful pole bean which was originally introduced by Glenn Drowns of Sandhills Preservation Center, you’ll find early drying, shiny round beans no matter where you live.
+A wonderful pole bean which was originally introduced by Glenn Drowns of Sand Hills Preservation Center, you’ll find early drying, shiny round beans no matter where you live.
 About 85 days to dry.
+1 oz per pack

-Hidatsa Shield Figure This shining white w/ brown and black designs bean came from the Hidatsa Indians of the Missouri River area in North Dakota.
+Hidatsa Shield Figure This shining white w brown and darker designs bean came from the Hidatsa Indians of the Missouri River area in North Dakota.
 You can read about them in a favorite book of mine, Buffalo Bird Woman’s Garden.
 It is a very productive pole bean with wonderful flavor.
 90 days to dry.
-50 seeds per pack.
+1 oz per pack.

 Jacob’s Cattle Bean